DataStax-Examples/query-diagnostics/README.md

 ## Objectives

-- Understand how queries interact with and within the Cassandra cluster
+- Understand how queries interact with and within a Cassandra cluster
 - Learn about tools to help diagnose problems such as logging, tracing, and those in [Additional Resources](#additional-resources)

 ## Project Layout